Best Travel Cards for Australians Heading Overseas in 2025

 What are the other travel card options?

-Check our travel card comparison table for a comprehensive list of fees and features for different travel debit and credit cards available for Australians travelling overseas.
+Check our travel money card comparison table for a comprehensive list of fees and features for different travel debit and credit cards available for Australians travelling overseas.

 Debit cards | Monthly Account fee | International ATM fee | International point-of-sale fee | Currency conversion fee |